du82/status-website/docs/getting-started/run-the-status-app-for-the-first-time.md

 === "Mobile"

     1. On the **Create profile** screen, set your profile name.
 Don't use special characters or emojis.
-    1. Tap the :mobile-camera: **Camera** in your avatar and set a profile picture.
+    1. Tap the <CameraIcon /> **Camera** in your avatar and set a profile picture.
 To add your profile picture, you must authorize the Status app to access your camera or photo gallery.
     1. Choose a profile colour.
     1. Tap **Continue** to complete your profile customization.